Major social media platforms ban Russian state media in Europe

 At the start of Russia’s invasion of Ukraine, the companies continued fact-checking individual pieces of content and resisted calls for outright bans.

-Misinformation from Russian state-backed media outlets proliferated.
-State-media outlets have published misleading articles alleging that Ukrainian armed forces attacked civilians or tried to destroy critical infrastructure in separatist regions or in Russia, according to research from the Oxford Internet Institute at Oxford University.
-At least 30 articles speculated that Ukraine may have started or is planning to develop nuclear weapons, warning about “what nuclear bombs in the hands of the far right lead to,” or alleging Ukraine’s president Zelensky had a “dangerous nuclear fantasy,” Oxford found.
-Russian state media has also tried to paint a picture of Ukraine being as associated with far-right organizations and Nazis, though president Zelensky is Jewish.
+Misinformation from Russian state-backed media outlets proliferated, including misleading articles alleging that Ukrainian armed forces attacked civilians or tried to destroy critical infrastructure in separatist regions or in Russia, according to research from the Oxford Internet Institute at Oxford University.
+At least 30 articles speculated that Ukraine may have started or plans to develop nuclear weapons, warning about “what nuclear bombs in the hands of the far right lead to,” or alleged that Ukrainian President Volodymyr Zelensky had a “dangerous nuclear fantasy,” Oxford found.
+Russian state media has also tried to paint a picture of Ukraine as being associated with far-right organizations and Nazis, though Zelensky is Jewish.

-But the pressure on social media companies to finally use their power as gatekeepers to clamp down on the influence of state media mounted swiftly.
-First, the Ukrainian government asked the companies to ban the channels within its borders, and the companies complied with the requests.
+But the pressure on social media companies to use their power as gatekeepers mounted swiftly.
+First, the Ukrainian government asked the firms to ban the channels within its borders, and the companies complied.

+But Russia is also increasingly bearing down on the tech giants, pressuring them to allow its state media outlets on their platforms.
+The country’s Internet censor on Tuesday morning said it sent letters to YouTube and TikTok, demanding that they immediately lift the restrictions in Europe on RT and Sputnik.

-Then, Russia began to throttle traffic to tech companies services within Russia in retaliation for fact-checking state media, according to Facebook.
+The letters came days after Russia began to slow traffic to Facebook’s services within the country in retaliation for fact-checking state media reports, according to the company.
+Twitter also has said that it is being restricted for some people in Russia.

-On Friday, Facebook and YouTube banned advertising from Russian state backed media, an effort that prevented the companies from earning revenue off content that supported the invasion.
+On Friday, Facebook and YouTube banned advertising from Russian state media, an effort that prevented the companies from earning revenue from content that supported the invasion.

-Then on Monday, Facebook and TikTok said that the companies would shut down access to Kremlin-controlled media sites RT and Sputnik in Europe.
+On Monday, Facebook and TikTok said they would shut down access to RT and Sputnik in Europe.
 Facebook’s announcement came in a tweet from its president for global affairs, Nick Clegg.
 TikTok confirmed its decision to The Washington Post late Monday.